jdavidson/jdavidson.github.io/_posts/2014-09-01-oh-the-places-youll-go.md

 # Conclusion

 From Google's self-driving cars, to Apple / Nuance's Siri voice recognition system, to IBM's Watson, a series of simultaneous parallel inventions served to create the modern information technology economy.
-The pace of innovation is increasing, revolutionizing classic information industries like communications, media, commerce, reaching into old stalwarts like education, healthcare, and even agriculture ([Climate Corp](https://www.climate.com/)(owned by Monsanto) predicting the weather), and creating new fields like robotics and new ways for us to interact computers.
+The pace of innovation is increasing, revolutionizing classic information industries like communications, media, commerce, reaching into old stalwarts like education, healthcare, and even agriculture (like [Climate Corp](https://www.climate.com/) predicting the weather), and creating new fields like robotics and new ways for us to interact computers.

 I only hope to help influence this future to build a better world for [Luke](/images/luke-6-weeks.jpg).